About the LSAT

 - Reading Comprehension: 26–28 multiple-choice questions

-- Experimental: 22–28 unscored multiple-choice questions; can be any one of the previous three categories
+- Experimental: 22–28 unscored multiple-choice questions; can be either logical reasoning or reading comprehension

 The sections of the LSAT occur in no particular order, and there is a break following the second section.
 Scaled scores range from 120 to 180.
 The experimental section, which does not count toward your score, is included to assess questions that may be used on future versions of the exam.
 You will not know which section is experimental when taking the test, so you should treat each section as though it will count toward your score.